igem-waterloo/wiki2018/src/markdown/Meet_the_Microbes.md

 - GFP in the characterization version of this strain, only expressed when CcaS/R is activated.
 #### Can produce methionine?
 - Yes, but only when CcaS/R is activated.
-#### Which experiments was I involved in?
-- Is methionine shared between cells?
-- What is the metabolic load of (over)expressing MetE?
-- Can we control growth with red and green light?

 ## Empty DH5alpha
 <img align="left" src="http://2018.igem.org/wiki/images/9/92/T--Waterloo--MeetMicro_dh5.png">